-The holiday season is fast approaching, and Black Friday is right around the corner.
-Since most shoppers plan to order gifts online, is your building prepared to manage the increased package deliveries?
-Read on to learn what you can do to prep your building for the rush of package deliveries on Black Friday and beyond.
+Every year, the holiday season causes a huge spike in online shopping and package deliveries.
+Since the majority of shoppers prefer to order gifts online rather than buying in stores, is your building prepared to manage holiday deliveries?
+Read on to see what you can do to prep your building for the rush of package deliveries on Black Friday and beyond.

-- How to better manage deliveries with a package room
+- 5 ways to manage holiday deliveries with a package room

-Ecommerce has grown dramatically since the start of the pandemic.
-The sharpest increase in online shopping occurred between mid-March and late-April, with a whopping 160% year-over-year increase from April 19th to 25th.
-Between early May and late June, online shopping saw an average year-over-year increase of about 70%.
-Overall, two-thirds of shoppers have increased their online shopping because of COVID-19.
+The sharpest increase in online shopping occurred between mid-March and late April 2020, with a whopping 160% year-over-year increase from April 19th to 25th.
+Overall, two-thirds of shoppers increased their online shopping because of COVID-19.
 And virtually every industry has experienced a spike in digital orders — especially supermarkets and groceries.

 More online shoppers mean more package deliveries

 Every property manager can agree that package deliveries create a lot of work — especially in large buildings.
-As online shopping skyrockets this holiday season, you and your staff will be tasked with tackling a growing mountain of packages each day.
+As online shopping skyrockets during the holiday season, you and your staff are tasked with tackling a growing mountain of packages each day.

 - Facilitates faster package intake and distribution